 The remarkable discovery of high-Tc superconductivity and the following enthusiastic research in the last decade have clearly exemplified how the finding of new materials would give a great impact on the progress of solid state physics.
-Now the related topics are spreading over not only superconductivity but also unusual metallic behavior which is generally seen near the metal-insulator transition in the strongly correlated electron systems.
+Now related topics are spreading over not only superconductivity but also unusual metallic behavior, which are often observed near the metal-insulator transition in the strongly correlated electron systems.
 We believe that for the next few decades it will become more important to explore novel physics through searching for new materials.
-Transition-metal oxides are one of the most typical systems where the effect of Coulomb interaction plays a critical role on their magnetic and electronic properties.
-Especially interesting is what is expected when electrons localized due to the strong Coulomb repulsion start moving by changing the bandwidth or the number of carriers.
-We anticipate there an unknown, dramatic phenomenon governed by quantum fluctuations.
-One of the topics we study now is a quantum spin lattice based on triangle geometry where a magnetic frustration tends to suppress ordinary long-range order and may lead to an unusual spin liquid ground state.
-Recently, we found superconductivity for the first time in the pyrochlore oxides Cd2Re2O7 and AOs2O6 (A = K, Rb, Cs) which crystallize in such a three-dimensionally frustrated lattice.
+A family of transition-metal oxides is one of the most typical systems where Coulomb interactions play a critical role on magnetic and electronic properties.
+Especially interesting is what is expected when electrons localized due to the strong Coulomb repulsion start moving by changing the bandwidth or the number of electrons.
+We anticipate there unknown, dramatic phenomena governed by many-body effects and quantum fluctuations.

-Superconducting transitions observed in resistivity for the β-pyrochlore oxide superconductors AOs2O6.
-The Tc is 3.3 K, 6.3 K and 9.6 K for A = Cs, Rb and K, respectively.
+Superconducting transitions observed in resistivity for the β-pyrochlore oxide superconductors AOs2O6 found in the Hiroi laboratory.
+The Tcs are 3.3, 6.3 and 9.6 K for A = Cs, Rb and K, respectively.